-The workflow is dependant on how the client structures their work.
-This is however my preferred way of doing my design work and how I like to develop our scene.
+The workflow is dependant on client’s process.
+This is however my preferred way of doing my design work and how I like to develop the scene.

 1 Initial brief / specification

-Together with the client the intention or the purpose of the assignment is discussed.
-If I, with the modeling and/or visual capabilities, am part of the design process or if my role is to merely create final images, animations or VR-presentations.
+Together with the client the intention, or purpose of the assignment is discussed.
+If, with my modeling and visual capabilities, I am part of the design process or if my role is to merely create final images, animations or VR-presentations.